1985 Gold Stripe

 The first iteration of the gen one helmets can be seen in Images #1 and #2.
 Large numbers in white on each side of the helmet, and three stripes down the middle.
 The larger, center stripe, in gold, and two smaller, outside stripes, in white.

 Other minor changes are sometimes the helmet is flat black and other years it's more of a gloss black.
-The major change, however, came during the 2013-14 seasons.
-A thick, white strip was added down the middle of the helmet.
-Also, the crests on the sides of the helmet became predominately more white and less gold.
+The major change, however, came during the 2013-14 seasons where a thick, white strip was added down the middle of the helmet.
+Also, the crests on the sides of the helmet became predominately white and less gold.